Use a Phone Interview as a Job Applicant Screening Tool

 Questions for the phone interview can comprise a subset of the interview questions that your team has prepared for use at the onsite interviews.
 You should also create phone interview questions as part of the recruitment planning process.

 The basic questions asked in the phone interview should be the same questions for each prospective employee.
 Follow-up questions to clarify or obtain more information will not be the same, of course, but ensure that the basic questions are the same.

 The employee who conducts the interview should take detailed interview notes just as he or she would in an onsite interview.

-A phone screen takes half an hour to an hour depending on the questions and responses.
+A phone screen usually takes half an hour to an hour depending on the questions and responses.
 To honor the candidate's time, and that of the interviewer, the recommended time is thirty minutes.
 You can cut down on this time if you start with several questions that can narrow your field of candidates.